- University of Wisconsin-Eau Claire

 - Explore Opportunities

-Starting salaries for students graduating with proficiency in one or more foreign languages are at least 20 percent higher than for students who speak English only!
+Starting salaries for students graduating with proficiency in one or more languages are at least 20 percent higher than for students who speak English only!

 The unique Spanish language requirement in the LAS program provides students with the skills necessary to effectively communicate with Spanish speakers.
 Students must spend a minimum of six weeks of language immersion either abroad in an approved program in Latin America or participate in an approved alternative intercultural experience.
 UW-Eau Claire offers a Spanish Living Learning Community to introduce students and the Eau Claire community to the various aspects of the Spanish-speaking world.